waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ### Impact / Considerations

-I will need to consider how everything is working, the project is heavily impacted by this implication because if it is not functioning then no one can use it.
+I will need to consider that everything is working, the project is heavily impacted by this implication because if it is not functioning then no one can use it.

 ## Usability